rook/rook/Documentation/ceph-cluster-crd.md

 * `tuneSlowDeviceClass`: If `true`, because the OSD can be on a slow device class, Rook will adapt to that by tuning the OSD process.
 This will make Ceph perform better under that slow device.
 * `volumeClaimTemplates`: A list of PVC templates to use for provisioning the underlying storage devices.
   * `resources.requests.storage`: The desired capacity for the underlying storage devices.
   * `storageClassName`: The StorageClass to provision PVCs from.
 Default would be to use the cluster-default StorageClass.
-This StorageClass should provide a raw block device or logical volume.
+This StorageClass should provide a raw block device, multipath device, or logical volume.
 Other types are not supported.
   * `volumeMode`: The volume mode to be set for the PVC.
 Which should be Block
   * `accessModes`: The access mode for the PVC to be bound by OSD.